 A few days after the training class, I went back to the range for some private time with the compact 9mm.
 After a few hours, I was hooked on the gun.
 It ran flawlessly and seemed as accurate as any other pistol I own (subject to my own ability to run it of course.)

 Shooting small guns can sometimes be an exercise in masochism.
 Although thinner than other Glock models, the G43 did not abuse the hand as some thin pistols can.
 I felt that recoil was a little snappy, but not uncontrollable.
-With the finger extension on the magazine, I had plenty of hand on the gun to keep muzzle flip to a minimum.
+With the finger extension on the magazine, I had plenty of hand on the gun to keep muzzle flip to a minimum and control the recoil.

 The trigger pull felt slightly heavier than that on other Glock pistols I have shot.
 My digital Lyman trigger pull gauge showed an 10-pull average of 5 pounds, 13.5 ounces – barely higher than the stated factory spec of 5 pounds, 8 ounces.
-I suspect the reason is feels slightly heavy has to do with my finger placement on the trigger being different than that on the full size pistols.
+I suspect the reason is feels slightly heavy has to do with my finger placement on the trigger being different than that on the full-size handguns.